-Your pet has had a fracture of the femur (i.e. broken thigh bone) repaired with metallic implants called K-wires or pins.
+Your pet has had a fracture of the femur (i.e. broken thigh bone) repaired with metallic implants called bone plates and screws.
 These implants are surgically attached to the bone, bridging the fracture to provide stability until the bone heals to its original strength.
-The majority of patients will have their implants for their entire life, and do not have long term activity restrictions.
-Some patients, especially young ones, will need their pins removed after the fracture has healed.
+The majority of patients will have their implants for their entire life and do not have long term activity restrictions.